-Figure 1 and 2 presents changes in one-year prevalence and MD by country and age group for the two most used second-generation antipsychotic drugs in 2016: olanzapine (figure 1) and quetiapine (figure 2).
-Graphical representation of one-year prevalence and MD by country and age group for the 10 most commonly used antipsychotic drugs in 2016 can be found in supplementary figures 1-10.
+Figures 1 and 2 presents changes in 1-year prevalence and MD by country and age group for the two most used second-generation antipsychotic drugs in 2016: olanzapine (Figure 1) and quetiapine (Figure 2).
+Graphical representation of 1year prevalence and MD by country and age group for the 10 most commonly used antipsychotic drugs in 2016 can be found in Figures S1-S10.
 Among the oldest patients (≥75 years), we found high prevalence and low mean doses of haloperidol, risperidone and quetiapine use.
-However, there were differences between the studied countries: Haloperidol use increased in Denmark from 2006 to 2016 (4.5 to 8.2 users/1,000 inhabitants), but decreased in Norway and Sweden during the same period (from 6.2 and 11.2 to 4.4 and 7.1 users/1,000 inhabitants, respectively) (See supplementary figure 2).
-Risperidone use was considerably higher among the oldest subjects in 2016 in Sweden (19 users/1,000 inhabitants) than in Denmark and Norway (9.2 and 4.0 users/1,000 inhabitants respectively) (See supplementary figure 9).
+However, there were differences between the studied countries: Haloperidol use increased in Denmark from 2006 to 2016 (4.5 to 8.2 users/1000 inhabitants), but decreased in Norway and Sweden during the same period (from 6.2 and 11.2 to 4.4 and 7.1 users/1000 inhabitants, respectively) (see Figure S2).
+Risperidone use was considerably higher among the oldest subjects in 2016 in Sweden (19 users/1000 inhabitants) than in Denmark and Norway (9.2 and 4.0 users/1000 inhabitants, respectively) (see Figure S9).